T

 neighborhood

-A charming and historic neighborhood on the Asian side, known for its colorful wooden houses, synagogues, churches, mosques, and bohemian atmosphere.
-It offers a glimpse into Istanbul's multicultural past.
+A charming and historic neighborhood on the Asian side, known for its colorful wooden houses, synagogues, churches, and mosques, reflecting its diverse past.
+It's a peaceful escape with lovely cafes and artisan shops.

-Take a ferry from Eminönü to Üsküdar, then a short taxi or bus ride to Kuzguncuk.
+Take a ferry from Eminönü to Üsküdar, then a short bus or taxi ride to Kuzguncuk.

 3. Afternoon